The Ultimate Guide to Smart Software Pricing Strategies

 Designing an effective pricing strategy and business model is one of the most important jobs in a go-to-market plan.
 It is not an exact science, but a process of constant negotiation, market validation, operational validation, industry competitiveness, and customer acceptance.

-Section 1: Explore Potential Pricing Approaches
+Section 1: Explore Software Pricing Models

 The goal in any pricing model is to entice customers to purchase with minimum controversy.
 Be clear on the logistics relating to measuring usage in order to have a viable and sustainable model.